arxiv-vanity/engrafo/README.md

 Now, whenever you make a change to a Pandoc source file, the binary will build and will be visible in the Engrafo container.

+**Note:** This doesn't quite work as expected, probably due to Docker bugs.
+The watch script doesn't seem to pick up source changes, so you have to manually press enter to re-build.
+Then when it's built, the engrafo container can't find the mounted pandoc binary that was removed (it's not re-mounted when it's recreated) so you have to restart the engrafo container.

 ## Tests

 ### Unit tests